Protocol-Wizard/Simple-Java-Codes/README.md

-This is where I store my Java programs :)
+This is where I store my simple Java programs :)